What's the Different Between a Flea Repellent & Flea Treatment?

 What Repels Fleas from Dogs & Cats?

-- Apply directly to pet's fur between the shoulder blades.
-Reapply monthly.
+These apply directly to pet's fur between the shoulder blades and should be reapplied monthly.

-- Repels fleas and other biting insects with natural ingredients such as Geraniol (a natural extract of the Geranium plant that's 400% more effective than citronella!), lemongrass, peppermint, and clove.
+They repels fleas and other biting insects with natural ingredients such as geraniol (a natural extract of the geranium plant that's 400% more effective than citronella!), lemongrass, peppermint, and clove.

-- Place around your dog or cats neck.
-Replace according to instructions - generally about every 3 months.
+Simply place around your dog or cat's neck and replace according to instructions, generally about every 3 months.

-Natural collars use essential oils, which can become concentrated while in their packaging and can irritate some dogs and expecially cats.
+Natural collars use essential oils, which can become concentrated while in their packaging and can irritate some dogs and especially cats.
 Consider allowing collars to air out overnight before placing around your pet's neck.

-- Attach to your dog or cat's collar.
-Generally lasts one full year.
+These attach to your dog or cat's collar and generally last one full year.

-- Use on collar, harness, dilute to spray, or distribute through coat with hands
+Use these on collars and harnesses, dilute to spray, or distribute through coat with hands.